Frequently asked questions regarding zero flame retardant furniture line, "Condo Sofa:"

 Smaller spaces require a combination of style and practicality, so we provide safer and healthier solutions with affordable design flexibility.
 We also modify sizes, dimensions, make frame changes, etc.

 We use eight-way hand-tied springs on frames made of a combination of hardwood and furniture grade plywood made specifically for upholstery frames from hardwoods certified as sustainably harvested by SFI .

-Our 8-way hand tied springs, which can't be fastened into end-grain plywood, require us to add hardwood solids in those areas where we need to nail the twine tying up the springs.
+Our 8-way hand tied springs require hardwood solids in areas where we need to nail in the twine tying the springs.
 We use sinuous (also called "no-sag" or "zig zag" springs) only in the tight backs of some sofas and chairs.